NatalyKos/Rep4G2912/Manual_for_md.md

 To emphasize non-numerated list use *

-## To-do list for Tuesday
+## To-do list for Wednesday

-1. Ensure that the cargo arrived to the warehouse in Barnaul
-2. Receive (and correct, if needed) a new Invoice from FTD
+1. Apply for a new Import License for glyphosate 687
+2. Read Born to bleed
-3. Send the correct invoice to the boss
+3. Go to gym
+4. Do the IT homework